RuslanTurchaninov/portfolio/README.md

 ### Hi there 👋, I'm Ruslan

 I have been studying programming for almost half a year now.
 My training is based on creating projects - every time I learn something new, I immediately put the knowledge into practice.
-At the moment, I have a good knowledge of HTML and CSS, I understand the basics of JavaScript.
+At the moment, I have a good knowledge of HTML and CSS, I understand the basics of JavaScript and Golang.

 He completed 2 intensives at the Loftschool programming school, a 5-week intensive on website layout and a 6-week intensive on JavaScript.
-At the moment, I continue to learn JavaScript on my own after fixing all the knowledge in the plans to start learning React.
+At the moment, I continue to learn Golang..

 ### My stack:
 - HTML
 - CSS
 - JavaScript
+- Golang

 ### Links to my projects:
 - Website for LionBank:     https://ruslanturchaninov.github.io/Lion-Bank/